gravitational/teleport/docs/testplan.md

       - list
 ```
 - [ ] Verify that the `Audit Log` and `Session Recordings` is accessible
-- [ ] Verify that playing a recorded sessions is denied
+- [ ] Verify that playing a recorded session is denied

 Add the following resource to enable read access to recorded sessions
 ```